 That said, the adoption of an older child can proceed rather quickly compared to adoptions of younger children and especially newborns, which can take several years.

-While possibly not quite as impactful as other holdups, prospective adoptive parents set on one gender over another may find themselves in for a longer wait and while there may be no hard numbers to prove this, it is something to consider when filling out your paperwork.
+While possibly not quite as impactful as other holdups, prospective adoptive parents set on one gender over another may find themselves in for a long wait and while there may be no hard numbers to prove this, it is something to consider when filling out your paperwork.

 Race can and does play a role in the length of an adoption.
-There is higher demand for children of Western European descent than there is for children of Eastern European, African, and Asian descent.
+There is a higher demand for children of Western European descent than there is for children of Eastern European, African, and Asian descent.

 Types of Adoption

 There are several types of adoption, including domestic infant, foster care, special needs, and international to name just a few.
-Here is an overview and some insight regarding these and other adoption avenues and what you can anticipate from each.
+Here are an overview and some insight regarding these and other adoption avenues and what you can anticipate from each.

 Domestic Infant Adoption

 Look no further than the “How To Adopt A Baby Guide” to find out everything you need to know about domestic infant adoption.
 How long does adoption take where domestic infant adoption is concerned usually falls somewhere between one year to seven years.
 The process includes (basically) completing the home study, finding a match, placement and post-placement, and finalization.
-Your wait time will depend upon the birth mother and child preferences ( i.e., age, gender, race, special needs, etc.); your adoption agency and factors such as advertising and dossiers, as well as disrupted adoptions due to a variety of unplanned factors.
+Your wait time will depend upon the birth mother and child preferences ( i.e., age, gender, race, special needs, etc.); your adoption agency, and factors such as advertising and dossiers, as well as disrupted adoptions due to a variety of unplanned factors.

 According to Creatingafamily.org, the average wait time to adopt a baby via an adoption agency in 2018 was:

 – “Matched within 1 year: 62%